This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 You can do this by skipping breakfast or waiting several hours before eating your first meal at midday and dinner in the evening.

-If you eat the meals mentioned above at 12 pm then 6 pm you effectively fast for up to 18 hours a day.
+If you eat the meals mentioned above at 12 pm, then at 6 pm you effectively fast for up to 18 hours a day.
 You confine your eating to a 6-hour eating window.

 For successful fat loss and better health and wellbeing, you want to be happy with the choices you make.